 Your people might already use business-grade collaboration and communication tools while they’re at their desks, but these days most services are also...
 Read More

 If you’re using someone else’s internet access for work, it’s best to play it safe and enable a Virtual Private Network to cloak your activities online.

 Public Wi-Fi is everywhere these days and often it’s free, in the hope that you’ll stick around and buy another coffee while you check your email.
 Using someone else’s Wi-Fi is certainly convenient, especially if you’re stuck with a low monthly mobile data limit, but there’s a risk if you can’t personally vouch for the security of the network.

 Who is to say that the “Free Wi-Fi” network at your local coffee shop is actually run by the shop?
 What if it’s actually run by the person sitting behind you, using their computer or mobile device to create a spoof network in the hope that...
 Read More

 Bringing old-fashioned whiteboards into the digital age, smartboards offer a powerful way to illustrate your point.

 No matter how articulate you are, sometimes it’s more effective to show people what you mean rather than simply telling them.
 That’s where a whiteboard in your boardroom can really come in handy, whether you’re working on your sales pitch, laying out your grand plan or brainstorming in search of your next big idea.

 Of course, old-school analogue technologies like whiteboards and markers have the same limitations as using paper and pen.
-It’s easy to scribble down text and sketch out diagrams and they might look great on the board, but once it’s all written down it’s difficult to...
+It’s easy to scribble down text and sketch out diagrams and they might look great on the board, but once it’s all written down...
 Read More

 Laptops are great for getting things done, both at your desk and out on the road, but it’s important to ensure that they’re safe and secure.